 Malcolm has a record of achievement as a senior manager in a global education leadership team, meeting the expectations of external stakeholders, including a range of government departments and statutory authorities, whilst driving internal organisational improvement in management processes and systems.

 BE (Hons), MBA (Distinction); Non-Executive Director

 Julian is an experienced corporate finance professional with over twenty years of corporate finance experience.
-Julian is a Senior Adviser to Gresham Advisory Partners’ Perth office and a Director of his family’s investment company, Aileendonan Investments.
+Julian is a Senior Adviser to Gresham Advisory Partners’ Perth office and a Director of his family’s investment companies.
 His experience includes public markets’ mergers and acquisitions, equity capital markets advisory, strategic advice and business planning.

 Prior to his current roles, Julian was a Director at Gresham where he co-headed the Perth office.
 His extensive financial experience includes work at Resource Finance Corporation, Ernst & Young, and Commercial Union (now Aviva) in London in finance roles.
 He also has five years of professional engineering experience at Bunnings.

 Julian is an experienced company director having been a director of a number of start-up and established businesses in the retail, childcare and not-for-profit sectors.
 He has advised a wide range of businesses including education, energy and resources, health, infrastructure and industrials.

 Julian has an MBA with Distinction from London Business School, a postgraduate Diploma in Applied Finance and Investment from Finsia, and a Bachelor of Engineering with Honours from the University of Western Australia.